OpenMaine/maineballot/astro/src/content/posts/2023-11-07-Q7_PetitionVotingStatus.md

 ---
 title: 'Question 7: Petition Circulation Rules'
+excerpt: >-
-excerpt: This measure would remove the requirement for people circulating petitions to be Maine residents who are registered to vote.
+  This measure would remove the requirement for people circulating petitions to be Maine residents who are registered to vote.
-election: 2023-11-07
+electionDate: 2023-11-07
 header:
   overlay_image: ../../assets/img/2023_11/Q5_Clipboard.jpeg
   teaser: ../../assets/img/2023_11/Q5_Clipboard.jpeg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Clipboard with a pencil
 search: true
-categories:
-  - November 2023 Election
+election: november-2023-election
 tags:
-  - Constitutional Amendment
+  - constitutional-amendment
-  - Petitions
+  - petitions
+yes_vote: >-
-yes_vote: I am in favor of removing the residency and registration requirements for petition circulators from the Maine Constitution.
+  I am in favor of removing the residency and registration requirements for petition circulators from the Maine Constitution.
 no_vote: I don't want this change to the Maine Constitution.
-last_modified_at: 2023-10-06 T12:32:00-05:00
+lastModifiedDate: 2023-10-06
 ---

 ## The gist